 Teppanyaki

-More a style of cooking rather than a type of dish.
-Teppanyaki translates in English to ‘metal plate for grilling’, with teppan meaning iron plate and yaki to grill, fry, or broil.
-Teppanyaki is a historically new form of Japanese cooking by Japan’s standards and it originated in 1945.
+Teppanyaki is more a style of cooking than a type of dish.
+Moreover, the term ‘teppanyaki’ translates in English to ‘metal plate for grilling’, with ‘teppan’ meaning iron plate and ‘yaki’ signifying to grill, fry, or broil.
+Furthermore, teppanyaki is a historically new form of Japanese cooking by Japan’s standards, and it originated in 1945.

-Not surprisingly this more unconventional Japanese cuisine was very popular among foreigners, made famous by Benihana in 1964, in NYC.
-Beef, seafood, chicken, and assorted vegetables are all fried on the teppan with teppanyaki sauce consisting of soy sauce, mirin, ponzu, and vinegar.
+Equally important, this more unconventional Japanese cuisine was very popular among foreigners, first made famous by Benihana in 1964, in NYC.
+Lastly, beef, seafood, chicken, and assorted vegetables are all fried on the teppan with teppanyaki sauce, which consists of soy sauce, mirin, ponzu, and vinegar.

 Yaki Onigiri

 Yaki Onigiri, or grilled rice balls, is a delightful variation of the classic Onigiri, adding a crunchy exterior to the soft rice.
-This grilling process changes the texture and enhances the flavour, setting it apart from the usual Japanese food offerings.
-As a healthier option compared to other fried treats, Yaki Onigiri retains the essence of food in Japan without compromising on taste.
+Furthermore, this grilling process changes the texture and enhances the flavour, thus setting it apart from the usual Japanese food offerings.
+Moreover, as a healthier option compared to other fried treats, Yaki Onigiri retains the essence of food in Japan without compromising on taste.

 Himono